peteroupc/peteroupc.github.io/graphics.md

 3. Each tile is 8 &times; 8 pixels and uses the colors of one of the sixteen palettes just described.
 4. The 2D and 3D layers may contain transparent pixels.
 5. One of the 2D layers can undergo a 2D affine transformation.
 6. Separate from layers, 2D sprites can be displayed.
-No more than 128 sprites may be displayed at a time.
-Each sprite may be tile-based or bitmap-based and has dimensions of up to 64 &times; 64 pixels.
+The maximum number of sprites may be displayed at a time is equal to 1/2 the larger screen dimension.
+Each sprite may be tile-based or bitmap-based and has a maximum pixel width and maximum pixel height each equal to 1/4 the larger screen dimension.
 Sprites may contain transparent pixels.

-General:
+Music:

+- Standard MIDI files (SMF) only.
+The files should be rendered using a cross-platform open-source software synthesizer (see next section), using either FM or wavetable synthesis.[^1]  As much as possible, instruments should match their meanings in the General MIDI System level 1.

+Other Notes:

 - The 3D graphics layer, if any, can be alpha blended with the 2D graphics layers in any order.
-- 256 &times; 192 screen resolution (256 pixels wide by 192 pixels high) with up to 60 frames per second, or 256 &times; 384 screen resolution with up to 30 frames per second.
-- A game may limit the amount of graphics memory (akin to VRAM) to a certain maximum size, say, 2048 kibibytes.
+- A game may limit the amount of graphics memory (akin to VRAM) to a certain maximum size in kibibytes.
+One example is the pixel fill rate divided by 1440.
 This does not limit the size or number of graphics assets a game can have.
-- Music:  Standard MIDI files (SMF) only.
-The files should be rendered using a cross-platform open-source software synthesizer (see next section), using either FM or wavetable synthesis.[^1]  As much as possible, instruments should match their meanings in the General MIDI System level 1.

-A game might use a different resolution than shown.
-In that case, the maximum allowed number of polygons and vertices and the maximum texture size, sprite size, and sprite count, as well as the maximum graphics memory size, if any, will change in proportion to the new resolution.
-(For example, if the resolution is 640 &times; 480 with up to 60 frames per second, these maximums are multiplied by 6.25 = (640 &times; 480) / (256 &times; 192).
-Other resolutions used in classic games include 320 &times; 200, 320 &times; 240, 640 &times; 350, and 512 &times; 384; another choice is 160 &times; 120.)
+- Screen resolutions that have been used in classic games include 256 &times; 192, 640 &times; 480, 320 &times; 200, 320 &times; 240, 640 &times; 350, 512 &times; 384, and 160 &times; 120.
+Classic games tended to aim for a frame rate of 30, 40, or 60 frames per second.

 These limitations were inspired by the graphics limitations of classic handheld game consoles.